replicate/keepsake/web/docs/tutorial.md

 The first is `replicate.init()`.
 This creates an **experiment**, which represents a run of your training script.
 The experiment records the hyperparameters you pass to it and makes a copy of your code.

-The second is `experiment.commit()`.
-This creates a **commit** within the experiment.
-The commit saves the metrics at that point, and makes a copy of the file or directory you pass to it, which could include weights and any other artifacts.
+The second is `experiment.checkpoint()`.
+This creates a **checkpoint** within the experiment.
+The checkpoint saves the metrics at that point, and makes a copy of the file or directory you pass to it, which could include weights and any other artifacts.

-**Each experiment contains multiple commits.** You typically save your model periodically during training, because the best result isn't necessarily the most recent one.
-You commit to Replicate just after you save your model, so it can keep track of these versions for you.
+**Each experiment contains multiple checkpoints.** You typically save your model periodically during training, because the best result isn't necessarily the most recent one.
+A checkpoint is created just after you save your model, so Replicate can keep track of versions of your saved model.

 ## Install the dependencies